Web Scraping in Golang: Complete Guide 2023

 }

-- ZenRows: A complete web scraping API that handles all anti-bot bypass for you.
-It comes with headless browser capabilities, CAPTCHAs bypass, rotating proxies and more.
+• ZenRows: A complete web scraping API that handles all anti-bot bypass for you.
+It comes with headless browser capabilities, CAPTCHA bypass, rotating proxies, and more.

-- GoQuery: A Go library that offers a syntax and a set of features similar to jQuery.
-You can use it to perform web scraping just like you would do in JQuery.
+• GoQuery: A Go library that offers a syntax and a set of features similar to jQuery.
+You can use it to perform web scraping just like in JQuery.

-- Selenium: Probably the most well-known headless browser, ideal for scraping dynamic content.
-It doesn't offer official support but there's a port to use it in Go.
+• Selenium: One of the most well-known headless browsers suitable for scraping dynamic content.
+It doesn't offer official support, but there's a port for it in Go.

 Conclusion

-In this step-by-step Go tutorial, you saw the building blocks to get started on Golang web scraping.
+In this step-by-step Go tutorial, you've seen the building blocks for Golang web scraping.

-- How to perform basic data scraping with Go using Colly.
+• Perform basic data scraping with Golang using Colly.

 Frequent Questions